-When a police officer stops you and suspects that you are driving under the influence of or are impaired by alcohol, drugs and/or other controlled dangerous substances, the police officer may request that you complete a field sobriety and/or a preliminary breathalyzer test.
-The outcome of the tests, plus other indicators, determines if the police officer will request additional tests.
+When a police officer stops you and suspects that you are driving under the influence of or are impaired by alcohol, drugs and/or other controlled and dangerous substances, the police officer may request that you complete a field sobriety and/or a preliminary breathalyzer test.
+The outcome of the tests, plus other indicators, determine if the police officer will request additional tests.

-If you refuse to take a test to determine blood alcohol or drug concentration, or take a test and fail it, the police officer will confiscate your driver’s license (Maryland drivers only), issue a paper temporary license and prepare a case for the Maryland MVA file.
+If you refuse to take a test to determine your blood alcohol or drug concentration, or take a test and fail it, the police officer will confiscate your driver’s license (Maryland drivers only), issue a paper temporary license and prepare a case for the Maryland MVA file.
 If you are a commercial vehicle operator, the MVA will suspend or disqualify your driving privilege.

 The following documents may be given to you at the time of the incident:

 - Officer’s Certification and Order of Suspension – The form provides information about the incident, the pending suspension and indicates whether or not you submitted to a test.
 If your driver’s license was confiscated, you may be authorized to use the document as a temporary license.